kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I pair up with a man from Singapore, Vincent (a German woman will mispronounce his name to sound like Winston later on).
 - We have to answer all these questions.
 - It's time for me to speak my truth.
-- I tell him what's going on with me very openly - about how I was homeless, and jobless, living in my car essentially, because I'd been sedated and raped repeatedly for years and live-streamed from my spy-cam apartment in Dénia, Spain to the world, and how since then I was being stalked by criminal gangs and secret service wherever I went in the world.
+- I tell him what's going on with me very openly - about how I am homeless, and jobless, living in my car essentially, because I'd been sedated and raped repeatedly for years and live-streamed from my spy-cam apartment in Dénia, Spain to the world, and how since then I am stalked by criminal gangs and secret service wherever I go in the world.
 - He tells the others my answers.
 - We didn't finish all the questions so I answer the rest of them directly to the group.
 - When I get to "what's your party trick" or the next question, I tell them "I have survived repeated poisoning attempts by criminal gangs"..